The Best Shorts for Squatting You Can Buy

-Squat shorts are there solely to ensure you are not naked at the gym.
+Lifting shorts are there solely to ensure you are not naked at the gym.
 They are not meant to provide any special support while squatting, or do anything; they need to stay the hell out of the way.
-When doing squats, your body is exposed; you have massive weight on your back, and any unwanted movements or missteps can cause a failed rep, or a serious injury.
-With that in mind, these are the features (or lack thereof) you want in squatting shorts.
+When lifting heavy, your body is exposed; you have massive weight on your back or in your hands, and any unwanted movements or missteps can cause a failed rep, or a serious injury.
+With that in mind, these are the features (or lack thereof) you want in lifting shorts.

 2. Shorter Inseam Length

 If you see guys at your gym wearing slightly shorter than normal shorts, they’re not just showing off their quads.
 Shorter shorts don’t get in the way during a squat.
 Shorts that reach toward or below the knee cap.

 You lift in long shorts.
 They make some with ultra-stretchy materials and side slits that allow you to get low without the end of the short catching your knee or restricting your movement.
 But if you’re uncomfortable wearing 7-, 5-, or even 2.5-inch inseam shorts to the gym, you’re likely better off wearing baggy sweats than long shorts.
 You really don’t want any clothing that will get in the way of your movement during a squat.